 Because if creating a Horcrux is known to cause a physical effect upon the creator’s appearance, then Albus must, at the very least, have been retroactively suspicious of Riddle’s “elegantly wasted” appearance during his interview with Madam Smith.

-But that does not mean that the Horcrux Tom had created by that point was the Diary.
+But that still does not mean that the Horcrux Tom had created by that point was the Diary.
 He already had possession of the Ring.
-Which Harry did not notice him wearing in the interview with Madam Smith.
+Which Harry did not see him wearing in his interview with Madam Smith.

-Why is it so hard to believe that he may have managed to commit an additional murder, that not even Albus heard the slightest hint of?
-While still under the Trace?
+Why is it so difficult to believe that he may have managed to commit an additional murder, that not even Albus heard the slightest hint of?
+Either while still under the Trace, or very soon after leaving Hogwarts at the age of 18?
 Without any mention of there having been a suspicious death around that time?
 It really does seem the most likely solution, given our persistent and continuing lack of information.
 But somehow that explanation just doesn’t satisfy.

 And the more you think about it, the less likely it seems that Tom could have created a Horcrux, off the map, while he was still being monitored for underage sorcery.
 After he was of age, out of school, working in Knockturn Alley, and on his own is another matter.

-All that stands in the way of it is the Diary revenant's statement that it had been put into the book when Riddle was 16.
+All that stands in the way of this reading is the Diary revenant's statement that it had been put into the book when Riddle was 16.

 It is just possible that my extrapolation in the recent ‘Minding the Gap’ essay could be on the right track and Tom had somehow managed to get himself removed from the Trace over the summer of ’42.
 The whole business of the Trace was a piece of inexcusably lazy explanation in itself, one that raises far more questions than it answers.

 Harry’s warning notices in CoS and OotP both identified the spell and place of occurrence, and were delivered to Harry as the nearest known wizard to those locations.
 They did not identify the wizard or the wand which had actually cast the spell.
 (Indeed, Dobby’s hover spell was performed wandlessly.)
-If Riddle split his soul, committed a murder, and created his first Horcrux somewhere well away from any of his known haunts, the blame could easily have fallen upon somebody else in the area.
+If Riddle had used his wand to split his soul, committed a murder, and created his first Horcrux somewhere well away from any of his known haunts, the blame could easily have fallen upon somebody else in the area.
 Riddle has established a pattern of doing that sort of thing when he is working independently.
-But I still doubt he could have done it while he was personally being monitored for underage sorcery.
+But I still doubt he could have done it, using a wand, while he was personally being monitored for underage sorcery.

-It wasn’t Myrtle’s death that created the Diary Horcrux anyway (despite what Rowling has to say about it now).
+It certainly wasn’t Myrtle’s death that created the Diary Horcrux anyway (despite what Rowling has to say about it now).
 The revenant effectively tells us that Riddle did not do anything until after Hagrid was expelled.
 Which was some time after Myrtle was killed.
-And every one of the visions that the revenant shows us took place after that death.
-I seriously think that anyone could have continued to enter data into that diary after it had been converted into a Horcrux.
-Ergo; it was still a diary at least until the end of the school year.
+And every one of the visions that the revenant shows us took place after her death.
+I seriously doubt that even Tom himself could have continued to enter data into that diary after it had been converted into a Horcrux.
+Ergo; it was still a diary at least until the end of his 5th school year.

 Which reminds us: the whole subject of Horcruxes is banned at Hogwarts.

-Was already banned before Albus became Headmaster or Riddle even started asking about them.
+Was already banned before Albus became Headmaster or Riddle ever started asking about them.